lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 ```

 ## Grading - 100 points
-* 10 points – includes comments explaining what your program does
-* 10 points – code is indented so it is readable
+* 5 points: code is indented so it is readable
-* 20 points – compiles successfully with `-Wall` – no warnings
+* 10 points: compiles successfully with `-Wall` -- no warnings
 * 10 points - the program stops collecting data when the user enters -99, and
 	-99 is not counted as a temperature
 * 5 points - hot temperatures are counted correctly